Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity: Increasing the number of active agents via control strategies

-Eq. (\ref{eq60}) tells us that a reduction in the number of inactive agents can be achieved when a sufficiently high number of individuals follow the control strategy, and that, at the same time, if too many agents follow this strategy then also the number of active individuals would have to decrease.
-Moreover, it also follows that the mass fraction $\rho_u$ of undecided agents does not show a monotone behavior, since inactive agents close to $A=- \gamma$ tend to become undecided ($\mathcal{C}_i > 0$) while undecided agents close to $A= \gamma$ tend to become active ($\mathcal{C}_a > 0$).
+and the set of the solutions is once again not empty if and only if \eqref{eq59} holds.
+Eq. (\ref{eq60}) tells us that a reduction in the number of inactive agents can be achieved when a sufficiently high number of individuals follows the control strategy, and that, at the same time, if too many agents follow this strategy then also the number of active individuals would decrease.
+Moreover, we also deduce that the mass fraction $\rho_u$ of undecided agents does not show a monotone behavior since inactive agents close to $A=- \gamma$ tend to become undecided ($\mathcal{C}_i > 0$), while undecided agents close to $A= \gamma$ tend to become active ($\mathcal{C}_a > 0$).